 Book Recycling area.
 We will put them in with the books that are beyond use and headed for recycling.
 The paper will get recycled.

-Take to Aurora WestRock Paper Recycling Facility: This public document destruction program is closed for the remainder of 2020.
-Starting in 2021, call to check if they have reopened.
+Take to Aurora WestRock Paper Recycling Facility: This public document destruction program is/was closed due to Covid.
+Call to check if they have reopened.
 See the WestRock website, and be sure to click on the word doc at the bottom for the

 detailed instructions on how to get through the gate!